Household deity

-Household deities were usually worshipped not in temples but in the home, where they would be represented by small idols (such as the teraphim of the Bible, often translated as "household gods" in Genesis 31:19 for example), amulets, paintings, or reliefs.
+Household deities were usually worshiped in the home, where they would be represented by small idols (such as the teraphim in the Bible), amulets, paintings, or reliefs.
 They could also be found on domestic objects, such as cosmetic articles in the case of Tawaret.
-The more prosperous houses might have a small shrine to the household god(s); the lararium served this purpose in the case of the Romans.
+The more prosperous houses might have a small shrine to the household gods, for example the lararium in ancient Rome.
 The gods would be treated as members of the family and invited to join in meals or be given offerings of food and drink.

 Types

-In ancient and modern religions, a god would preside over the home.

-Certain species, or types, of household deities existed.
-An example of this was the Roman Lares.
+Household deities fit into two types.
+The first type was a specific deity – typically a goddess – often referred to as a hearth goddess or domestic goddess associated with the home and hearth, such as the ancient Greek goddess Hestia.